Climate change is a serious threat to Saint Paul residents

 Climate change is a serious threat to the health, safety, and quality of life for all Saint Paul residents, as well as their friends and loved ones around the world.
 A changing climate may impact our air quality, water resources, electricity delivery, and food systems.
 In October 2018, the UN Intergovernmental Panel on Climate Change (IPCC) issued a special report on the impacts of global warming of 1.5°C, finding that limiting global warming to 1.5°C would require rapid, far-reaching and unprecedented changes in land, energy, industry, buildings, transport, and cities.
 Global human-caused carbon emissions would need to fall by about 45 percent from 2010 levels by 2030, reaching ‘net zero’ around 2050 to avoid the most negative impacts of climate change.
 The City of Saint Paul is dedicated to reducing these impacts through both policy and action.

-The City of Saint Paul, in partnership with the Great Plains Institute, is developing its Climate Action and Adaptation Plan.
-The plan will focus on achieving carbon neutrality in city operations by 2030, and citywide by 2050.
+The City of Saint Paul, in partnership with the Great Plains Institute, developed a Climate Action & Resilience Plan adopted by the City Council in December 2019.
+The plan focuses on achieving carbon neutrality in city operations by 2030 and citywide by 2050.
 This work includes compiling data on energy use, transportation emissions, solid waste, and water treatment and distribution.
 Strategies to lessen the impacts of climate change will focus on what residents can do in their daily lives, as well as policy and regulatory actions the City can take, to dramatically reduce greenhouse gas emissions, adapt to the changing climate, and improve quality of life in the city.

 Bloomberg American Cities Climate Challenge